Volkswagen Logo

 Volkswagen Logo 1939-1945

-Before World War II, the German automaker removed everything that looked like a Nazi swastika from the logo.
+Before World War II, the German automaker removed everything resembling a Nazi swastika from its logo.
 As a result, there are inscriptions in the center and a gear wheel.
-Thanks to a competitive balance, the logo has become more practical and brutal, telling about the company’s technical orientation rather than about a political concept.
+The logo has become more practical and brutal thanks to a competitive balance, telling about the company’s technical orientation rather than a political concept.

 1945 – 1948